griefertroll101/Yaml-model-files-for-LMS/README.md

 Linux/Mac Location: ~/.lmstudio

 An issue you may run into is that your models may duplicate.
-If this happens go to C:\\Users\\%Username%\\.lmstudio\models choose the provider (will be in model tab under publisher) then drag the folder with the name of the duplicated model out of the publisher folder then back in.
+If this happens (this may fix it, some models it won't) go to C:\\Users\\%Username%\\.lmstudio\models choose the provider (will be in model tab under publisher) then drag the folder with the name of the duplicated model out of the publisher folder then back in.

 ````
 %Username% = Name of the user on the PC e.g greg
 ````

 If you do not know the username for the PC then follow the folders one by one i.e start in the Local Disk (C:) then click on the users folder then select the folder that doesn't have the name Default or Public.
 Once you have selected the %username% folder .lmstudio should be among the folders in that folder.

+If all models disappear, try changing the top name of the YAML files from e.g. google/gemma-12b-it to bartowski/gemma-12b-it or you can try downloading the staff pick/lmstudio-community quant  (Yes, it sucks.
+LMS BS).

+If any other issues come up, again DM me or put up a issue, I will get to it within a couple of hours.

 ## Individually